uwlib-cams/rml/rda-to-bf-conversion/README.md

 # rda-to-bf-conversion
-This directory contains the transformation script `rml_2.6.py` as well as all necessary supplemental Python scripts.
+This directory contains the transformation script `rda-to-bf_2.9.py` as well as all necessary supplemental Python scripts.

-# rml_2.6.py
+# rda-to-bf_2.9.py
 ## RDA-to-BF Transform

-The RDA-to-BF transform (rml_2.6.py) is a script that pulls RDA data from [Sinopia](https://sinopia.io/) and runs them through [RML Mapper](https://github.com/RMLio/rmlmapper-java) using RML code from UW Libraries to output BIBFRAME data.
+The RDA-to-BF transform (rda-to-bf_2.9.py) is a script that pulls RDA data from [Sinopia](https://sinopia.io/) and runs them through [RML Mapper](https://github.com/RMLio/rmlmapper-java) using RML code from UW Libraries to output BIBFRAME data.
 The script uses [rdflib](https://rdflib.readthedocs.io/en/stable/) to retrieve the RDA data from [Sinopia via their API](https://ld4p.github.io/sinopia_api/), serialize it as RDF/XML, and to serialize the RML output BIBFRAME as JSON-LD.
 Input and output files are saved locally.
-The [ElementTree XML API](https://docs.python.org/3/library/xml.etree.elementtree.html) is used to update IRIs in the output data with new ones generated using the [UUID Python module](https://docs.python.org/3/library/uuid.html).

 ### Prerequisites
  - [RML Mapper](https://github.com/RMLio/rmlmapper-java)